canonical/ubuntu-server-documentation/docs/how-to/samba-as-a-print-server.md

 (samba-as-a-print-server)=
-# Set up a print server
+# Set up Samba as a print server

 Another common way to network Ubuntu and Windows computers is to configure Samba as a *print server*.
 This will allow it to share printers installed on an Ubuntu server, whether locally or over the network.